corinabelenzo/react-counter-app/README.md

 # React + Vite Counter App

-This is a simple Counter App built using React, TypeScript, and Vite.
+This is a simple Counter App built with React and TypeScript.
 It demonstrates basic React state management and component structure, with a modern development setup powered by Vite.

 ## Features
 - Increment and decrement counter functionality